-STATE ACT PERFORMANCE MEASURE
+5.2.1 STATE ACT PERFORMANCE MEASURE

-State law requires areas classified as having a "moderate" non-attainment classification for the State 1-hour ozone standard, such as Santa Barbara County, to track and meet the following transportation performance standard: a substantial reduction in the rate of increase in passenger vehicle trips and vehicle miles traveled (VMT).a The California Air Resources Board (ARB) has defined "substantial reduction" as holding growth in VMT and trips to the same growth rate as population.
+State law requires areas classified as having a "moderate" non-attainment classification for the State 1-hour ozone standard, such as Santa Barbara County, to track and meet the following transportation performance standard: a substantial reduction in the rate of increase in passenger vehicle trips and vehicle miles traveled (VMT).^a ARB has defined "substantial reduction" as holding growth in VMT and trips to the same growth rate as population.
 Figure 5-1 shows annual growth rates for daily VMT and population for Santa Barbara County for the 21-year period between 1990 and 2011.
 Table 5-1 similarly shows average annual growth rates for population and VMT over the last three decades.
 As shown, the average annual VMT growth rate from 1990 to 1999 was 1.31 percent.
 The annual average population growth rate over this same period was 0.63 percent - below the comparable average annual rate of VMT growth.
 The trend over the last ten years has been a further decline in the VMT growth rate.
-For the period 2000 to 2010, the average annual VMT growth rate was 0.33 percent, compared to an average annual population growth rate for this same time period of 0.69 percent - higher than the comparable average annual rate of VMT growth rate for this same time period of 0.69 percent - higher than the comparable average annual rate of VMT growth rate ratios over the last three decades indicate that the VMT growth rate has decreased relative to the population growth rate.
+For the period 2000 to 2010, the average annual VMT growth rate was 0.33 percent, compared to an average annual population growth rate for this same time period of 0.69 percent - higher than the comparable average annual rate of VMT growth.
+The ten-year growth rate ratios over the last three decades indicate that the VMT growth rate has decreased relative to the population growth rate.